cioccarellia/billing-protector/README.md

 }
 ```

-The method `isRootInstalled()` is going to execute a built-in unix program to determine if the binary `su`, the root permission controller, is present on the end-user system and it will analyze the path of that binary.
-From this evaluation the result is returned using boolean type.
+The method `isRootInstalled()` is going to execute a built-in unix program to determine if the binary `su` (the root permission controller) is present on the system, and it will analyze the path of that binary.
+From this evaluation the result is returned.

 This method is safe at 100% for 3 reasons.
 - **It's not thread-blocking**, because it executes as less shell commands as possible.
 - **It doesn't require root permissions**.
 Most of the root-checking software analyzes root access presence by actually executing `su` and analyzing the command stdout and stderr.
 This is slow, unefficient, thread-blocking, it requires your app to ask for root permissions and, in some cases of incompatibility / broken installation, it will freeze your app causing an ANR.